CyVerse-learning-materials/learning-materials-home/docs/ds/quick-data-share.md

 6\.
 You can also generate a public URL for files, making it easier to share your files.
 To do so, click on the ellipses (3 dots) on the right of the file, and click Public Link(s).
 A window will appear with the generated URL, which collaborators can use to download your file.

 !!!
-Warning
-    Generating a public URL works for files, not folders!
-It is suggested to compress large numbers of files prior to sharing them.
+Warning "Generating a public URL works for files, not folders!
+It is suggested to compress large numbers of files prior to sharing them."

 ![dist_data_5](../assets/ds/dist_data_5.jpg)